AlexKratky/PaginationX/README.md

 # Pagination

 Pagination is class that splits the data to segments and browse between these segments.
+Before usage SQL pagination, need to setup DB connection (AlexKratky\db::connect()).

 ### Installation